-We collect information and optional blood samples to help us understand more about type 1 diabetes.
+•Securely and anonymously collect data and blood samples to help scientists to better understand type 1 diabetes

 Have you been diagnosed with type 1 diabetes in the last 6 months?